 But once you’ve gotten their hair lighter, you should find it very easy to apply just about any color to it and to get it to stick.
 Therefore, we suggest bleaching only or those who want a permanent or semi-permanent change to their hair tone.
 It is usually not a good idea, though, to bleach hair too soon after dyeing.
 Let the color sit for at least several months before changing it up again.
 Otherwise, you may damage your client’s hair.

-As you can see, the black hair doesn’t have to be a barrier to your success at your salon.
+As you can see, the dark hair doesn’t have to be a barrier to your success at your salon.
 Working with the best hair color companies, the USA has to offer can do a lot to help.
 So please make sure to reach out to us at Beecher Group – Artego USA to learn more about this process.
 Our experts are skilled at providing a myriad of hair-care options that will transform your business and make you more successful.
-We fully understand how to dye black hair and will make sure that you know, too.
+We fully understand how to color dark hair and will make sure that you know, too.